Online shopping that raises money for Bethany – and it costs you nothing!

 It is this Sunday.
 The plan is to travel to Vogrie sharp after the service for lunch followed by Games at around 2pm onwards.

 Remember your £1 for a parking token.
 When you drive through the barrier head right to the overflow we will set up there.

 Every Friday evening The Redeemed Christian Church of God have a Bible study in our church hall.
 They have cordially invited members of our congregation with love to their 1st Year Anniversary Celebration on Friday June 6th for a praise and testimony night, 7pm-10pm.

 There is a meeting on Tuesday June 3rd at 7pm at Liberton Northfield with Angus Morrison (our team leader from Scripture Union) for ANYONE interested in helping out at the kids club in October. .
 If you like working with primary school age children come along and see where you can use your talents.
 It is important to come to this meeting to apply for Protection of Vulnerable Group or PVG registration in advance (by the end of August) and this takes a few weeks to process.
 If you already have PVG registration, please bring your membership number with you.
 If you can’t make it to this meeting but would like to be involved, please let Helen Palmer know (Helenpalm10@aol.com).
 Thanks.

 The European Parliament Election will be held on Thursday 22nd May and our church hall will be used for this event.
 We need to provide a rota of volunteers to man the church from 6am until 10.30pm.
 The rota is in 2 hour slots for volunteer names and is located on the Hall of Friendship notice board.
-Please add your name to the rota and if you have any questions contact Ian Messer.
+Three slots are still to be filled – 7 – 9am, 1 – 3pm and 3 – 5pm.
+Please add your name to the rota if you can fill any of these times and if you have any questions contact Ian Messer.